Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 Financial documents

-Financial documents are also important as they help to objectively evaluate an organization’s financial wellbeing based on its balance sheets, tax payments, income statements, and projected growth.
+Financial due diligence is also important as it helps to objectively evaluate an organization’s financial health based on its balance sheets, tax payments, income statements, and projected growth.
 Here are key documents to include:

 • Income statements – statements showing a company’s revenue and expenses over a specific period of time, preferably over the last 5 years